siseb-create/copula-familial-survival-simulation/README.md

 Since the script estimates the model for gamma = 0, 0.05, 0.2, and 0.8, the total running time may be approximately 80 minutes, depending on the computer and R environment.

+## Optional repeated simulation script

+The main reproducibility script is `reproduce_one_simulation.R`.

+The file `reproduce_B_simulations.R` is provided as an optional script for repeated simulations with \(B = 20\) by default.
+It is **not run automatically** and may require substantial running time because parameter estimation and robust asymptotic variance calculation are performed for each simulated data set and each value of the penalty parameter.

+The results from this optional script are **not included in the repository**.
+If users choose to run the script, the corresponding results will be generated locally and saved in the `output_B/` folder.

 ## How to run the code

 To reproduce the simulation example, run: